peteroupc/Calculator/AboutTheCode.md

 As a result, the last used window position and size are restored if the user runs the program again.

-It's also possible to save user data while the program is running (for instance, after the user changes a program setting) or to access settings at runtime, but these possibilities are currently not demonstrated in the calculator program.
+It's also possible to save user settings while the program is running (for instance, after the user changes a program setting) or to access user settings at runtime, but these possibilities are currently not demonstrated in the calculator program.

 ### Reading and Writing Settings